gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When running Gradle builds, you can abbreviate project and task names.
 For example, you can execute the `compileTest` task by running `gradle cT`.

 Until this release, the name abbreviation only worked for camel case names (e.g. `compileTest`).
-This format is recommended for tasks, but it is unusual for projects.
+This format is recommended for task names, but it is unusual for project names.
 In the Java world the folder names are lower case by convention.
-On top of that, camel case directory names could cause problems on case-insensitive filesystems.

 Many projects - including Gradle - overcome that by using kebab case project directories (e.g. `my-awesome-lib`) and by defining different, camel case project names in the build scripts.
 This difference leads to unnecessary extra complexity in the build.